Bookmark and Search Holidays to Rhodes

 This guide will talk you through what you need to work in Faliraki, with everything from what to take for the season to paying taxes and types of jobs available.
 One of the privileges of being an EU national is that you are free to work and live in any EU member state for an unlimited period of time, this includes Faliraki in Rhodes.

 Firstly its recommended that you book a hotel or holiday for the first 1 or 2 weeks so you have somewhere to stay when you get into Faliraki.
-This will help you find your feet and look for a job and permanent accommodation for the rest of the 2010 season.
+This will help you find your feet and look for a job and permanent accommodation for the rest of the 2011 season.
 We have included a few apartments that workers have recommended over the years as being good for workers with the staff being knowledgeable about the area and places to stay for the season.

-The Jobs in Faliraki
+Working in Faliraki

 There are plenty of jobs in Faliraki in Rhodes.
 Its best to get into resort early as it means you can get the pick of the best jobs.
 The jobs in Faliraki range from flyering to getting resident DJ.
 Below we have a basic breakdown of each job.